breach-report/breachreport-api/docs/05-postback-url.md

   <img width="500" src="./img/chapter-separate.jpg" alt="">
 </p>

 Breach Report API provides delivery of breach-related notifications to a user-specified URL address (Postback URL Address).
+See [Notification Data Example](#notification-data-example) for the format of data the API can provide.

 The Postback URL Address must start with `https://` prefix.